jbcoe/value_types/DRAFT.md

 2. _[Note 2: The use of this function may require that `T` be a complete type dependent on behavour of the allocator. — end note]_

-3. _[Note 3: Exception guarantees for `swap` are intended model the behavior of exception guarantees for `std::vector::swap`. — end note]_
+3. _[Note 3: Exception guarantees for `swap` are intended to model the behavior of exception guarantees for `std::vector::swap`. — end note]_

 ```c++